soundcut/decode-audio-data-fast/README.md

 Visit [decodeAudioData / decode-audio-data-fast benchmark page](https://soundcut.github.io/decode-audio-data-fast/benchmark/) (open your browser console, wait a reasonably long time for all the benchmarks to run).

+### Benchmark of decodeAudioData vs decode-audio-data-fast in Firefox

 <img alt="Benchmark of decodeAudioData vs decode-audio-data-fast in Firefox" src="benchmark/benchmark-decode-audio-data-fast.png" />

+### Benchmark of decodeAudioData vs decode-audio-data-fast in Chromium

 <img alt="Benchmark of decodeAudioData vs decode-audio-data-fast in Chromium" src="benchmark/benchmark-decode-audio-data-fast-chromium.png" />